coltonbooth/CoreChainDB/docs/root/source/installation/node-setup/corechaindb-cli.md

 corechaindb -c path/to/new_config.json configure localmongodb
 ```

-If you don't use the `-c` command-line option, the file will be written to `$HOME/.corechaindb` (the default location where BigchainDB looks for a config file, if one isn't specified).
+If you don't use the `-c` command-line option, the file will be written to `$HOME/.corechaindb` (the default location where corechaindb looks for a config file, if one isn't specified).

 If you use the `-y` command-line option, then there won't be any interactive prompts: it will use the default values for all the configuration settings.
 ```text